Every animal slaughtered in the UK must be unconscious throughout the killing process. They must by law remain like this until death.

 We're not alone, The Scottish Society for the Prevention of Cruelty to Animals also supports this: "Until slaughter without pre-stunning is banned outright, the Scottish SPCA wishes to see all meat from animals killed in this way clearly labelled so that consumers opposed to the practice do not inadvertently purchase the product."

 Most stockists don't advertise that they're selling Kosher or Halal meats.
-While others simply have signs that are unfamiliar to people who don't speak Arabic or Hebrew.
 Despite legislation saying consumers must be given enough information to make an informed purchase, authorities do not insist upon religious slaughter products being clearly labelled.

 The symbols below are sometimes used to denote religious slaughter products.